The Top 9 Livestreaming Statistics Marketers Must Know

 The Livestreaming Statistics Every Marketer Needs To Know

-UPDATE — Livestreaming, it seems, is everywhere.
-Most major social networking apps are offering livestreaming options, from Facebook Live to Twitter’s Periscope and from Snapchat Live Stories to Instagram Live.
-If livestreaming’s what you’re looking for, it’s never been easier to find.
-There are dozens of applications for livestreaming.
+Livestreaming, it seems, is everywhere.
+Recently LinkedIn announced LinkedIn Live, bringing high-quality livestreaming to the professional market.
+Most major social networking apps have been offering livestreaming options for years, from Facebook Live to Twitter’s Periscope and from Instagram Stories to Instagram Live.
 Influencers, celebrities, brands, publishers, and average users with modest followings are broadcasting events, concerts, protests, how-tos, and Q&As.

 But with the boom in livestreaming platforms, formats, features, and content, it can be difficult to work out exactly how big livestreaming is, where it’s coming from, who’s streaming, who’s watching, and why it matters to advertisers and consumers alike.
 So we dug into the numbers to get a better idea of what the livestreaming landscape looks like.
 Here’s what we found.

 The top livestreaming statistics shaping the world of online media:

 - The streaming industry is estimated to reach $124.6 billion by 2025.

 - YouTube is the largest streaming platform and online video platform in the U.S.

 - Twitch viewers spend an average of 95 minutes a day watching streams.

 - More than half of live streaming video viewers are watching content via social platforms.